zabbix/zabbix/templates/cloud/AWS/aws_cost_http/README.md

 Set macros {$AWS.ACCESS.KEY.ID}, {$AWS.SECRET.ACCESS.KEY}.

-For more information about managing access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+For more information about managing access keys, see the [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 Also, see the Macros section for a list of macros used in LLD filters.